Am0031/team-profile-generator/README.md

 ## Test suites

-The tests built for this application are focused on checking correct class behaviour and correct html generation:
+The tests built for this application are focused on checking correct class behaviour and correct html generation.
+There was no test built to check the behaviour of external modules, it is assumed that they are functioning correctly due to their popularity and widespread use.
 ![Summary of tests](./other/screenshots/tests-status-summary.png)

 See below a sample view of the breakdown of some of the tests: